The semi-simple theory of higher rank acylindricity: Main Theorems

 Our standing notation will be to use $\X$ to denote a finite product of complete, separable, $\delta$-hyperbolic geodesic spaces.
-Our target group for representations is $\Aut \X$, which consists of permutations of isometric factors along with the product of isometries of the factors, which will often be non-elementary -- a list of standing notations used in this paper is provide in Table \ref{table:notation} for the convenience of the reader.
+Our target group for representations is $\Aut \X$, which consists of permutations of isometric factors along with the product of isometries of the factors, which will often be non-elementary -- a list of standing notations used in this paper is provide in Table ~\ref{table:notation} for the convenience of the reader.
 One may view $\X$ as a non-elementary analogue of a vector space.
 The following result shows that within this context, the theory is indeed semi-simple.
+We note that the result is false in the elementary setting.
+For example, $\Z \times F_2$ does not admit a canonical (internal) product decomposition, though it does have unique factors.
+This example shows the need to consider non-elementary factors.
+For the formal definition of AU-acylindricty, please see Definition \ref{defn:typesofactions}.
+Informally, AU-acylindricty generalizes the action of a lattice on its ambient space.

-\begin{thmA}[Canonical Product Decomposition] Let $\G\to \Aut \X$ be a finitely generated group acting (AU-)acylindrically and with general type factors, and $\A\norm \G$ be the amenable radical.
+\begin{thmA}[Canonical product decomposition] Let $\G\to \Aut \X$ be a finitely generated group acting (AU-)acylindrically and with general type factors, and $\A\norm \G$ be the amenable radical (i.e. the maximal normal amenable subgroup).
 Then $\A$ is finite and there are finitely many characteristic subgroups of finite index $\G'\norm \G/\A$ such that:

 \begin{enumerate} \item $\G'=\G_1\cdots \G_F$ is a canonical product decomposition into strongly irreducible factors.
 Each $\G_i$ also admits an (AU-)acylindrical action on a product of factors associated to $\X$. \item The following are finite index inclusions \item $F$ is unique and $1\leq F\leq D$. \item The index $[\G':\G/\A]$ is minimal among all subgroups of finite index satisfying the above properties. \end{enumerate} \end{thmA}